mattlgroff/groffdev/content/blog/bun-graphql/index.md

 Congrats, if everything worked you have a GraphQL server running on Bun in the cloud!

 You can find the source code for my example GraphQL Server w/ Bun on GitHub [here](https://github.com/mattlgroff/bun-graphql)

+EDIT: Since posting this, I've gone in and added a GraphQL Playground to the base endpoint `/` and moved around the code to match other pre-made Bun projects.
+So you example code above won't match what's in my repository.